 The risk management and insurance degree requires 128 credit hours of coursework, which also fulfills the University’s requirements for its general education program, the Integrative Core.
 Benefits of a major in risk management and insurance include:

-- The University’s Department of Economics, Accounting, and Business Administration is accredited by the Accreditation Council of Business Schools and Programs (ACBSP).
+- The University’s Department of Business is accredited by the Accreditation Council of Business Schools and Programs (ACBSP).

 - Risk Management majors will have ample opportunities for internships with businesses in the local area.